 Mensa is an international society with over 100,000 members.
 The sole qualification for membership is a score at or above the 98th percentile on any of a number of standard tests, making it a virtual melting pot of personalities and ideologies.
 Over five million Americans are qualified to join.
 Contact our Proctor Coordinator for information on testing in the Los Angeles area.

 Mensa is a not-for-profit organization whose purpose is to conduct research in psychology and social science, identify and foster human intelligence for the benefit of humanity and serve as a means for stimulating intellectual and social contacts among its members.
 Much of the research and fostering is done by the Mensa Foundation.

-Mensa per se holds no opinions, champions no causes and is not affiliated with
+Mensa per se holds no opinions, champions no causes and is not affiliated with any other organization.

 Mensa is not an acronym.
 The word is Latin for

-stupid woman in Mexican slang).
+cafeteria in German).
 We don't care.

-the Web sites of other local and national Mensa organizations and Mensa members around
+Further information about American Mensa can be found at American Mensa's Web site along with links to the Web sites of other local and national Mensa organizations and Mensa members around the world.

 Mensa does not hold any opinions, or have, or express, any political or religious views.

 |Chairman (GLAAM LocSec)||Bruce Smith||(661) 575–0719||send email|